Ion pump: Working principle

 The basic element of the common ion pump is a Penning trap.
 A swirling cloud of electrons produced by an electric discharge is temporarily stored in the anode region of a Penning trap.
 These electrons ionize incoming gas atoms and molecules.
 The resultant swirling ions are accelerated to strike a chemically active cathode (usually titanium).
 On impact the accelerated ions will either become buried within the cathode or sputter cathode material onto the walls of the pump.
 The freshly sputtered chemically active cathode material acts as a getter that then evacuates the gas by both chemisorption and physisorption resulting in a net pumping action.
 Inert and lighter gases, such as He and H_{2} tend not to sputter and are absorbed by physisorption.
 Some fraction of the energetic gas ions (including gas that is not chemically active with the cathode material) can strike the cathode and acquire an electron from the surface, neutralizing it as it rebounds.
 These rebounding energetic neutrals are buried in exposed pump surfaces.

 Both the pumping rate and capacity of such capture methods are dependent on the specific gas species being collected and the cathode material absorbing it.
 Some species, such as carbon monoxide, will chemically bind to the surface of a cathode material.
 Others, such as hydrogen, will diffuse into the metallic structure.
 In the former example, the pump rate can drop as the cathode material becomes coated.
 In the latter, the rate remains fixed by the rate at which the hydrogen diffuses.

 Types

 There are three main types of ion pumps: the conventional or standard diode pump, the noble diode pump and the triode pump.

 Standard diode pump

 A standard diode pump is a type of ion pump employed in high vacuum processes which contains only chemically active cathodes, in contrast to noble diode pumps.

 Two sub-types may be distinguished: the sputter ion pumps and the orbitron ion pumps.

 Sputter ion pump

-In the sputter ion pumps, one or more hollow anodes are placed between two cathode plates, with an intense magnetic field parallel to the axis of the anodes in order to augment the path of the electrons in the anode cells.
+In diode sputter ion pumps, one or more hollow anodes (on positive high voltage) are placed between two cathode plates, with an intense magnetic field parallel to the axis of the anodes in order to augment the path of the electrons in the anode cells.